Graph sub-sampling for divide-and-conquer algorithms in large networks: Introduction

 In this work, we seek to close this gap by comparing graph sub-sampling methods on divide-and-conquer algorithms.
 We focus on two of the most important meso-scale structures: community structure \citep{newman2006modularity}, where nodes cluster into highly connected groups, and core-periphery structure \citep{yanchenko2023core}, where nodes are either in the densely-connected core or sparsely-connected periphery.
 Our main contribution is a thorough comparison, both theoretically and empirically, of seven sub-sampling routines on the performance of divide-and-conquer algorithms for identifying these structures.
 After introducing the methods, we recap the theoretical results from \cite{mukherjee2021two} before deriving novel theoretical results for the CP method of \cite{yanchenko2022divide}.
 In particular, we derive the general mis-classification rate of the algorithm and give specific results for several sub-sampling methods.
 Finally, we apply these methods to various synthetic and real-world networks.
 We find that random node and random node neighbor yield the best community structure identification results, while routines which sample core nodes with a high probability, e.g., edge sampling and random walk, perform the best for the CP identification task.
 Indeed, the sub-sampling routines that perform well for one task, generally did not perform as well on the other, underscoring the importance of carefully choosing the sub-sampling algorithm for the specific problem.
+Moreover, the performance of the base algorithm relative to the divide-and-conquer approach also differed depending on the task.
+Notably, the CP divide-and-conquer algorithm outperformed the base algorithm both in terms of detection ability and computation time.

 The layout of the rest of the paper is as follows.
 In Section \ref{sec:method} we introduce the divide-and-conquer algorithms as well as the various sub-sampling routines.
 Section \ref{sec:theory} is devoted to theoretical results while Sections \ref{sec:sim} and \ref{sec:real} apply the methods to simulated and real-world networks, respectively.
 Finally, we share concluding thoughts in Section \ref{sec:conc}.